What Is Stalking?

 Stalking methods include telephoning, leaving notes or other items, loitering, cyber stalking (texting, emailing, computer or account hacking), damaging property, stealing mail, burglary, making threats, or having others do the same with the overall perceived purpose to intimidate, harass, or harm.
 Stalking behavior can take many forms.

-More so, thousands of people are stalked and harassed who are not celebrities.
+More so, most people who are stalked and harassed, are not celebrities.
 The media more often focuses on celebrities being stalked or report stories involving horrendous stalking homicides.
 Most stalking incidents involve intimate partners or other acquaintances who continuously cause anxiety in victims for months and even years.
 Since the stalking publicity in the 1990’s, stalking laws have been passed around the world giving law enforcement more options to assist victims against stalkers.

 Stalking can be a terrifying experience for victims and their families.
 It is intrusive violation of privacy with the constant fear of potentially being physically harmed or killed, or the constant anxiety that a loved one may be harmed.

 If You Are Stalked

 If you are being stalked, you may need to approach the problem with several concurrent methods of threat management that may involve improving physical home security measures, financial protective measures, seeking aide from others, repeated notifications and reminders regarding the threat, personal security measures, self-defense training, counter surveillance, obtaining a restraining order, and counseling or therapy.

 Model Mugging Self-Defense provides personal self-defense training classes that can assist in addressing the anxiety and fears of the threat to one’s personal safety through building self-confidence to address the ultimate fear of being harmed.